This penne alla vodka recipe is a super quick and easy pasta dish that you’ll make over and over again, with Zia Francesca’s stamp of approval!

 When the pasta is ready (make sure it is al dente), drain it in a colander, but reserve some pasta water.
 Add the pasta to the vodka sauce and stir well.
 After one taste you’ll agree that this is the best penne alla vodka recipe, ever!

 If this is a weeknight meal, I just serve it from the pot, and add a little sauce to each plate.
-If you are serving to guests, prepare a large pasta bowl, by warming it with very hot water, then add the pasta with sauce, and top with more sauce a sprig of basil, or some chopped Italian parsley and grated Parmesan cheese.
+If you are serving to guests, prepare a large pasta bowl, by warming it with very hot water, then add the pasta with sauce, and top with more sauce a sprig of basil, or some chopped Italian parsley and grated Parmigiano Reggiano cheese.

 BUON APPETITO! 🇮🇹